yochaigal/cairn/wip/misc/calendar.md

 ## Seasons

-- Each season lasts exactly 4 months (80 days).
+- Each season lasts exactly 3 months (72 days).
-- The Dead season starts on the 10th day of the 3rd month.
+- The Dead season starts on the 4th day of the 1st month.
-- The Wet season starts on the 10th day of the 7th month.
+- The Wet season starts on the 4th day of the 4th month.
+- The Culling season starts on the 4th day of the 10th month.
-- The Dry season starts on the 10th day of the 11th month.
+- The Dry season starts on the 4th day of the 7th month.

 ## Holidays and Festivals

 ### Mourning
 - **First Light**: Commemorating the end of the hardest month.
 Torches and fire are lit all night, turning night to day.
-Last day of the month.
+Evening of the 24th day of **Mourning** (**Rest Day**).

 ### Silence
 - **Whisper**: Speaking above a whisper is taboo.
 Silent auctions are common.
 Dawn to Dusk on the 11th (**Market Day**).